Differences in application and methods of weld seam calculation

 Mario Windler

-• B.Sc in General Mechanical Engineering at Zurich University of Applied Sciences
+• B.Sc in General Mechanical Engineering at the Zurich University of Applied Sciences

 • M.Eng.
 Simulation Based Engineering ESoCAET (European School of CAE Technologies, TH-Ingolstadt and HAW-Landshut) (5th semester)